-Reserves and contingent resources included in the reports prepared by McDaniel, Sproule and ERCE, as applicable, have been aggregated in this document by IPC.
+2P reserves and contingent resources included in the reports prepared by Sproule and ERCE in respect of IPC's oil and gas assets in Canada, France and Malaysia have been aggregated by IPC and may also be aggregated by IPC with the 2P reserves and contingent resources attributable to the Granite Acquisition.
 Estimates of reserves, resources and future net revenue for individual properties may not reflect the same level of confidence as estimates of reserves, resources and future net revenue for all properties, due to aggregation.
 This AIF contains estimates of the net present value of the future net revenue from IPC's reserves.
 The estimated values of future net revenue disclosed in this AIF do not represent fair market value.
 There is no assurance that the forecast prices and cost assumptions used in the reserve evaluations will be attained and variances could be material.

 References to "contingent resources" do not constitute, and should be distinguished from, references to "reserves".
-References to "prospective resources" do not constitute, and should be distinguished from, references to "contingent resources" and "reserves".